roshantaneja/School_Notes/Chemistry Honours/Unit 6 - Why are Shellfish Dying/2-15 - Unit 6 Lesson 2.md

 4. Record your ideas for investigations we could do in our class to determine if carbon dioxide is really going into the ocean.
 What are some ways that carbon dioxide is produced?

+We could use Universal Indicators to identify if a solution is an acid or a base.